jonnew/ONIX/oepcie/Specification.md

 ```

 API calls will typically take a context handle as the first argument and use it
-to look up required state information to enable communication, or to add mutate
+to reference required state information to enable communication and/or to
-the context to reflect some function side effect (e.g. add device map
+mutate the context to reflect some function side effect (e.g. add device map
-information).
+information):

 ```
 int oe_api_function(oe_ctx ctx, ...);